-Vacation hours balance that is more than the maximum carryover amount on January 1st will be forfeited.
+Vacation hours balance that is more than the maximum carryover amount on January 1st will be forfeited, unless approved by the Executive Director.
 To determine the forfeited vacation hours, the vacation hours balance will not include the upcoming first January payroll vacation accrual, however vacation hours used thru December 31st will be included in the calculation.

 No employee shall waive their annual vacation for receiving pay.
 No employee can extend their end of employment date by using vacation time.